yeekian/tp/docs/UserGuide.md

 - **Format**: `add_student i/MATRIC_NUMBER n/STUDENT_NAME`
 - **Parameters**:
     - `STUDENT_NAME`: The full name of the student.
-    - `MATRIC_NUMBER`: A unique identifier for the student.
+  - `MATRIC_NUMBER`: The unique identifier of the student.
+It should start with "A", followed by 7 digits, and end with an uppercase letter (e.g., A1234567X)

 - **Example**:
     - `add_student i/A1234567X n/John Doe ` adds a new student named John Doe with the matric number of A1234567X to the class.